 - If you have a CDD (a fixed-term contract) at the end of your contract you will have a legally binding bonus of 10% calculated on the totality of your earnings.
 If you are offered a permanent contract that you accept at the end of the contract, you lose your claim to the bonus (although in practise this can often be negotiated).
 CDDs cannot be in excess of 18 months and use of them has to be justified by the employer.
 Typical reasons are to cover maternity leave or a temporary increase in workload.

 - Without a permanent contract (CDI), finding accommodation in Paris can be a headache!
-Happily, there are sites like AirBnB, pages on FB, … which can help you find temporary accommodation whilst stabilising your professional situation.
+Happily, there are internet sites which can help you find temporary accommodation whilst stabilising your professional situation.
 In Paris, guarantees are very often required for rented accommodation (normally from third parties).
 The idea being that if you do not pay your rent, your third party will pay it for you.

 - From January 2020 the minimum wage in France is 1,219€ net per month for a 35 hour week.
 In the UK the minimum wage for someone aged 25 years or over (April 2019) is £8.21 per hour.